6 health benefits of swimming

 - Share

-It's thought that around 14 million people go swimming yearly in England.
-Indoor swimming continues to be a popular sport with open water swimming on the rise, children typically attend swimming lessons with their schools, and that's not counting the Brits who swim abroad while on holiday.
+Around 14 million people in England go swimming every year.
+Indoor swimming remains a popular activity, while open water swimming is steadily on the rise.
+Many children typically attend swimming lessons with their schools, and that's not counting the Brits who swim abroad while on holiday.
 While swimming can be fun, did you know it's actually improving your health at the same time?

 In this article: